 No person…shall, on the basis of sex, be excluded from participation in, be denied benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance.

 Title IX prohibits sex discrimination in any federally funded education program or activity.
 Sexual misconduct includes sexual harassment and sexual violence, which constitutes sexual discrimination.

-Georgia State University uses the term sexual misconduct as a broad term encompassing sexual harassment, sexual exploitation, non-consensual sexual contact, non-consensual sexual intercourse, dating violence, domestic violence and stalking, which are violations of Title IX.
+Georgia State University uses the term sexual misconduct as a broad term encompassing sexual harassment, non-consensual sexual contact, non-consensual sexual penetration, dating violence, domestic violence and stalking, which are violations of Title IX.

-The Georgia State University Student Sexual Misconduct Policy outlines the policy and procedures for resolving complaints of sexual misconduct against Georgia State University students.
+The Student Sexual Misconduct Policy and Standards for Institutional Conduct outlines the policy and procedures for resolving complaints of sexual misconduct against Georgia State University students.
 This information is available in the Student Code of Conduct.